The-Hacker-Recipes/The-Hacker-Recipes/radio/wi-fi/wps.md

 * **Access Point Enumeration:** Some routers with WPS may be vulnerable to an attack that allows an attacker to determine which access points are present in a given area.

 ## Practice

+Most WPS attacks mentionned below can be conducted using [airgeddon](https://github.com/v1s1t0r1sh3r3/airgeddon) (Bash) or [wifite2](https://github.com/derv82/wifite2) (Python).

+{% hint style="info" %}

+Monitor mode can be activated automatically with these tools.
+The [monitor](wps.md#monitor-mode) section would not needed then.

+{% endhint %}

+{% hint style="warning" %}

+Some of the commands listed in this section may require high privileges to run.
+Containers would also need high privileges on a host.

+{% endhint %}

 There are three main methods for setting up a connection using WPS: